patbarron/u1100/README.md

-I am also planning to put together some tools to maniplulate disk pack images, so that the emulator will at least have some way to do disk I/O, assuming it ever gets that far along.
+I am also planning to put together some tools to maniplulate disk pack images, so that the emulator will at least have some way to do disk I/O (assuming it ever gets that far along), as well as a very basic cross-assembler (to be able to assemble 1100 binaries on Linux)..